Department of Chemistry

 CHE 1121.
 General Chemistry I Laboratory.
 (1-4) 1 Credit Hour.
 (TCCN = CHEM 1111)

 Prerequisite: A grade of "C-" or better in CHE 1103 or concurrent enrollment in CHE 1103.
-An introduction to chemical problem solving and the basic operations of the chemical laboratory, and a survey of inorganic chemical reactions.
+An introduction to chemical problem solving and the basic operations of the chemical laboratory, chemical writing, and a survey of inorganic chemical reactions.
 This course consists of problem sessions, lecture-demonstrations, and/or laboratory experience.
 Laboratory to accompany CHE 1103.
 This laboratory includes a lecture component.
 Generally offered: Fall, Spring, Summer.
-Course Fees: IUC1 $15; L001 $30; LRS1 $15.40; STSI $7.20; DL01 $25.
+Course Fee: IUC1 $15; L001 $30; LRS1 $15.40; STSI $7.20; DL01 $25.

 CHE 1131.
 General Chemistry II Laboratory.
 (1-4) 1 Credit Hour.
 (TCCN = CHEM 1112)